About the Green Fund

 Applying to the Green Fund is a simple, one-step process.
 Applicants complete the application form and follow the submission instructions located at the bottom of the form.
 The application will ask questions regarding the project idea, who would be involved, estimated costs, and how the project would benefit the Tufts community.

 There are two rounds of funding each year, allowing the Tufts community to take advantage of this program often.
-Funds for accepted projects will be released soon after the application due date to fast-track project implementation.
+Funds for accepted projects will be released in one or 2 phases.
+Either immediately after submission and review by the committee, or after presentations to the committee.

 Project teams must submit a report at the conclusion of the project that outlines the impact it has had on the Tufts community, including metrics such as energy or emissions saved, people, reached, etc.